Meet the Therapists

 Isabel Salazar, MS, OTR/L

-Isabel Salazar is an occupational therapist (OT), who is dedicated to providing high quality care to children and families in the field of pediatrics.
 Isabel earned her Master’s of Science at SUNY Downstate Medical Center in Brooklyn, New York where she did a Specialization in Early Intervention (EI) pediatric therapy.
-She works with children in schools, in the home, and is currently training for specialized occupational therapy in the neonatal intensive care unit (NICU) setting.
-Isabel serves on the Board of Directors for the National Perinatal Association (NPA), where she helps to promote advocacy and research for prenatal and postpartum care.
+She works at schools, clinics, in-home, and in hospitals and is working gradually towards training in specialized occupational therapy in the neonatal intensive care unit (NICU) setting.
+Isabel is a past board member of the National Perinatal Association (NPA) Board of Directors, which promotes advocacy and research for perinatal (prenatal and postpartum) care for babies and families.
 Isabel authored a NICU Cuddler Guide, posted on NPA’s webpage, which provides foundational education to develop volunteer baby cuddling programs in hospital NICUs and nursery units.
+Isabel is also interested in adaptive devices and assistive technology devices (including mobility and communication devices) and wishes to gradually work towards training for a certification as an Assistive Technology Practitioner (ATP), which she hopes to accomplish in order to promote adaptive strategies through technology for increased participation and success in daily activities or school tasks.
 Isabel provides therapy with principles of motivation-based learning, guided self-growth, and problem solving to achieve goals through play and activities.
-Isabel is a big proponent of sensory interventions to promote physical and emotional regulation, and help to provide an optimal state for development and growth.
+Isabel is a big proponent of sensory interventions to promote physical and emotional regulation, help to improve an optimal state for development.
+She is trained in a range of sensory therapies that incorporate sensory integration to improve sensory processing skills and promote adaptive responses to environmental demands in daily routines and activities.
 She has experience working with a wide range of children with special needs, including various neuromuscular, sensory, and learning disabilities.
+Isabel is fluent in English and Spanish, and provides bilingual therapy and able to communicate with families in Spanish to improve communication and quality of care.
 Isabel has a passion for working with children and families, and truly believes she can learn something every day to improve her practice.
 In her free time, Isabel enjoys singing, yoga, and practicing French and Spanish.